 For further information on the above please contact Scottish Rugby’s Head of Regulation, Graham Ireland ([email protected], 0131 346 5004).

 The World Rugby Regulation

-Whilst for the majority rugby will remain a leisure activity, the game is “open” and players may be paid to play rugby union.
+Whilst for the majority rugby remains a leisure activity, subject to any local rules, the game is “open” and players may be paid to play rugby union.
 World Rugby operates an enhanced regulatory regime with respect to those players who receive payment to play, details of which are set out in WR Regulation 4 Player Status, Player Contracts and Player Movement.
 Scottish Rugby is obliged to comply with this WR Regulation.

 Scottish Rugby’s Regulation

 The World Rugby Regulation requires individual Unions to put in place their own domestic regulations with respect to the matters it covers.
 Scottish Rugby’s rules on Player Status and Player Contracts are set out in Scottish Domestic Regulation 4.1 Player Status and Player Contracts (SDR 4.1).

 Under this domestic regulation those players receiving material financial benefit from playing are defined as Scottish Contract Players,and clubs must register any such playing contract.

 1. The Scottish Rugby Union (“Scottish Rugby”) acknowledges that it is obliged to comply with those Regulations Relating to the Game issued from time to time by World Rugby (WR).